TonyWu386/NanoCrypt/README.md

 If compiled using g++ -O3, speeds exceeding 250 MB/s can be achieved on a ULV Kaby Lake i7 and SSD.

-usage: NanoCryptCore file key

-usage: SaltMaster flag file salt

 Use NanoCrypt.py (Python3) to use this tool in an interactive manner.

+usage: NanoCrypt.py [encrypt | decrypt]

-NanoCrypt.py derives keys, generates salts, and automatically invokes NanoCrypt's C++ sub-tools to complete the encryption process.
+NanoCrypt.py derives keys from user passphrases and generates salts.
+It automatically invokes NanoCrypt's C++ sub-tools to complete the encryption and decryption process.
+This is the recommended way to use NanoCrypt.

 To use the sub-tools manually, note:

-Key must be a hexadecimal string of length 64 (32-bytes/256-bit).
-Ensure it comes from a properly salted key derivation function.
-Salt must be a hexadecimal string of length 32 (16-bytes/128-bit).
+"key" must be a hexadecimal string of length 64 (32-bytes/256-bit).
+Ensure it comes from a properly salted key derivation function. "salt" must be a hexadecimal string of length 32 (16-bytes/128-bit).
 SaltMaster can be used to add/remove salts from newly encrypted/decrypted files.

-Flags are "add" or "remove".
+usage: NanoCryptCore file key

+usage: SaltMaster [add | remove] file [salt]